 Imagine a place underwater where you can explore with just a pair of fins and mask on reefs abundantly rich in life and in water as clear as crystal.
-During many of my sailing trips, I have encountered so many of these dreamy underwater sites all over Indonesia that are best explored by snorkelling due to their shallow topography.
-When I started to list all oef the places I have been to and which are my favourites, I ended up with more than thirty.
-Getting that list down to just five is not easy, but here we go: my absolute favourite underwater spots from five different regions in Indonesia.
+During many of my sailing trips, I have encountered so many of these dreamy underwater sites all over Indonesia that are best explored by snorkeling due to their shallow topography.
+When I started to list all of the places I have been to and which are my favorites, I ended up with more than thirty.
+List down top five underwater spots Indonesia is not easy, but here we go: my absolute favorite underwater spots from five different regions in Indonesia.

 1. Banta, Komodo National Park

 Located just on the outskirts of the Komodo National Park, I could so easily spend all day at this place.
 The amazing scenery above and below the water just makes the time fly by.
 It’s an easy spot for beginner snorkellers as you can start off in the shallows by the beach and there is no current inside the bay.
 The exquisitely colourful and rich coral reefs run parallel to the whole stretch of the beach making it even easier for you to start from any point of the beach.
 If you’re lucky, you can sometimes spot a group of manta rays swimming by the island.
 Banta Island also offers plenty to do for non-snorkellers.
 If you prefer to have a nice relaxing day on the white, sandy beach, or take out a kayak or paddleboard, then this is the ideal place for you.
 It’s secluded location away from the usual National Park crowds make it feel like it’s your own private island.